carlosjhr64/neuronet/README.md

 ```
 ## SYNOPSIS:

-Note that the user really needs to read the library, neuronet.rb.
+Note that the user really needs to read the library,
-But here is a very quick usage example:
+but here is a very quick usage example:
 ```ruby
 require 'neuronet'
 include Neuronet